 A: Fee-paying degree students are covered by the FAS+ insurance.
-Please read more about the insurance on Kammarkollegiets website.
+Please read more about the insurance on the website of the Legal, Financial and Administrative Services Agency.
 Non-fee-paying degree students must have their own insurance.

 Students from outside of the EU/EEA on exchange studies must have arranged private insurance for exchange studies before departure.

 All students who are from the EU/EEA, make sure you do not forget your European Health Insurance Card (EHIC) before leaving for Sweden, as you will then be charged the same amount as a Swedish citizen for healthcare services.
 If you need to visit a healthcare centre or go to an emergency, please bring your EHIC with you.